Women and Underrepresented Creatives Need Support

 Sound familiar?

-I am here because I am on a mission to help the world heal from the limiting beliefs that get in the way of more connection, love, and understanding.
-And I believe that diverse storytelling is the key.
+I am here to help.
+For 7 years, I have been dedicated to healing limiting beliefs that get in the way of more connection, love, and understanding.
+In this effort, I believe that diverse storytelling is the key.

 let's make the struggling creative a myth